 Coconut butter is amazing.
 And it’s even better when it’s homemade!
-Coconut butter is basically coconut that has been pulverized and liquified, turning it into a glorious, rich, decadent paste that is wonderful in recipes, or eaten on its own (a bit on a spoon with a bit of chocolate is incredible).
+Coconut butter, also known as coconut manna and coconut puree, is basically coconut that has been pulverized and liquified, turning it into a glorious, rich, decadent paste that is wonderful in recipes, or eaten on its own (a bit on a spoon with a bit of chocolate is incredible).
 If you think about how nut butters are made, it’s really not that different.
 And much like good nut butters, good coconut butter has only one ingredient: coconut!
-(Note: This recipe is vegan AIP friendly.
+(Note: This recipe is or can be made vegan AIP friendly.
 Please note that not all recipes on this site are AIP compliant, although they are all vegan and gluten-free.)

 The benefits of making coconut butter yourself include that you know what is in it and that the ingredients are pure, that you can whip it up whenever you need or want some, and cost (a jar of organic coconut butter on Amazon will run you about $8.00, and about $11.00 at Whole Foods).

 So, once you make your coconut butter (recipe below) what can you do with it?
 Well, you can:

 - Use it as a spread, much like any other butter